jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-56.md

 Finally, let some new force push B towards C; this force, however small, combined with that with which the fluid particles coming from I towards O also push it towards C, will overcome that with which those coming from Y towards A push it in the opposite direction.

-Therefore, it will suffice to change their determination and make them move according to the order of AEIOUYA, as required to not hinder the motion of body B.
+Therefore, it will suffice to change their determination and make them move according to the order of `AEIOUYA`, as required to not hinder the motion of body B.

 Because when two bodies are determined to move towards completely opposite and mutually opposing parts, the one with greater force must change the determination of the other.